skooter500/OOP-2018-2019/README.md

 - Create a branch in your forked repository for your code today
 - read about the processing [map](https://processing.org/reference/map_.html) function.
 It's super useful.
-- Write a method in the StarMap class called grawGrid that draws the grid lines and the numbers along the grid
+- Write a method in the StarMap class called ```drawGrid``` that draws the grid lines and the numbers along the grid
-- Write a method called drawStars that plots the stars onto the grid, using the *xG* and *yG* fields in the star to map onto the grid.
-Draw a yellow cross at the center of the star and a circle of diameter *absMag* field of the star.
+- Write a method called ```drawStars``` that plots the stars onto the grid, using the *xG* and *yG* fields in the star to map onto the grid.
-- Use the magnitude field as the diameter of the circles used to draw the stars.
+- Draw a yellow cross at the center of the star and a circle of diameter *absMag* field of the star.
+To do this you will have to iterate over the ArrayList of Star's
 - Use the text method to print the name of the star.
 You can use the textAlign method to align the text.
 Look these up in the Processing reference if you need.

 Advanced!